likeich/quran.sh/_issues/ignorance-of-christianity.md

 ## The Argument

-Presenting the argument in syllogistic form:

-1. **Premise 1**: A divinely inspired revelation would accurately reflect and build upon the essential teachings of previous divine scriptures (i.e., Judaism and Christianity), especially if it affirms the continuation of those scriptures.
+1. **Premise 1**: A divinely inspired revelation that claims to be the continuation and correction of previous scriptures would directly deal with the misunderstandings that lead to the need for a new revelation.
-2. **Premise 2**: The Quran affirms that it continues and confirms previous scriptures, but it does not mention or accurately reflect core doctrines and essential teachings of Christianity and Judaism.
+2. **Premise 2**: The Quran fails to mention many core Christian doctrines whatsoever, and when it does, it often misrepresents them.
 3. **Conclusion**: Therefore, the Quran cannot be divinely inspired.

 ## Background